edion1s/library-Java-PhpMyAdmin-/README.md

 The first page asks for admin to add his username and password in order to access other pages.
 The username and password are manually created in mysql.
 After a successfully log in the next page shown is the landing page where there are 4 buttons given to access either books,employees,students and ladnded books from school library.
-The admin can access all
+The admin can access all the data and can add new ones,delete old data and edit data at java application.